floriankozikowski/benchmark_graphical_lasso/README.rst

 =============================================
 |Build Template|

+This benchmark is a modification of the GGLasso benchmark from the GGLasso package.
+It is still a work in progress.

+#TODO: WRITE README

 This repo should be used with the following steps:

 1. Hit the `Use this template` button on the top of `this page <https://github.com/benchopt/template_benchmark>`_,